scalar-labs/scalardb/docs/api-guide.md

 ##### Handle Result objects

 The Get operation and Scan operation return `Result` objects.
-So this section shows how to handle `Result` objects.
+So the following shows how to handle `Result` objects.

 You can get a column value of a result with `getXXX("<column name>")` methods (XXX is a type name) as follows: